TAMSAT stands for Tropical Applications of Meteorology using SATellite data and ground-based observations.

 TARCAT is a pan-African dataset comprised of TAMSAT rainfall estimates from 1983 to the delayed present

-DEC 2014 Just published in Journal of Hydrometeorology by Matt Young, Charlie Williams, Christine Chiu, Ross Maidment and Shu-Hua Chen: Investigation of discrepancies in satellite rainfall estimates over Ethiopia
+DEC 2014 Just published in Journal of Applied Meteorology and Climatology by Tarnavsky et al. Extension of the TAMSAT Satellite-Based Rainfall Monitoring over Africa and from 1983 to Present and in Journal of Hydrometeorology by Matt Young, Charlie Williams, Christine Chiu, Ross Maidment and Shu-Hua Chen: Investigation of discrepancies in satellite rainfall estimates over Ethiopia.

 NOV 2014 Elena Tarnavsky (TAMSAT operations lead) has won a grant from the Walker Insitute to collaborate with FEWSNet and the World Food Programme on a scoping study for the development of user-relevant satellite applications.